BigBadE/Exokernel/lib/fs/README.md

 - Files are stored sequentially if possible, to minimize seeking.
 - Read only mode allows no heap usage for early kernel stage use.

+# Header
+Partitions start with the header 0xCA5CADE

 # Bands
 There are 10 bands total, each with two band file tables.
 Bands are placed at exact intervals along the drive, so no master file table is needed.